DFE-Digital/social-work-induction-programme-digital-service/moodle-docs/Behat testing.md

 ## Accessibility tests

 The Moodle Behat tests also include accessibility checks.
+For examples, look for `@accessibility` in the Behat test `.feature` files.